dreadflopp/dreads_modlist_patches/README.md

 #### [Campfire and Frostfall - Unofficial SSE Update](http://www.nexusmods.com/skyrimspecialedition/mods/17925)

 #### [Carriage and Ferry Travel Overhaul](http://www.nexusmods.com/skyrimspecialedition/mods/8379)
->TODO Check if the Dawnstar patch is needed and if it conflicts with JKs.
 >
 #### [Daedric Voices](https://www.nexusmods.com/skyrimspecialedition/mods/32090)
 Install the main file and the Growl patch.